 Concerning empirical research,

-Theodor Adorno was a core conceiver of an one-of-a-kind typology that resulted from observing authoritarian
+Theodor Adorno is a core conceiver of an one-of-a-kind typology that resulted from observing authoritarian

-personality traces\footnote{Some of them related to Nazism adoption, antisemitism and potential fascists.}, sometimes depicted as an authoritarian syndrome.
+personality traces to detect Nazism adoption, antisemitism and potential fascists, depicted as an authoritarian syndrome~\cite{adorno}.

-%Influenced by Social and Psychoanalytic Theories, Adorno et all applied a questionnaire to individuals, from which they reached a position in the the ``F Scale'', to verify etnocentric, conservatory and antidemocratic trends~\cite{adorno}.
-From psychoanalitic interviews and the F Scale, they derived a typology, which gathers prejudice-inclined traces in personality.
-Both, low and high scores are considered with prejudicial traces.
-This typology has nine authoritarian types, the six types with high score in the F Scale: surface resentment, conventional, authoritarian, rebel and psychopath, crank, manipulative; and three of the five types with low score in the F Scale: rigid, protesting, impulsive, easygoing, genuine liberal.
-Each side of the dipole has a rank of intensity that increases as the order written above.
+%Influenced by Social and Psychoanalytic Theories, Adorno et all applied a %questionnaire to individuals, from which they reached a position in the the %``F Scale'', to verify etnocentric, conservatory and antidemocratic %trends~\cite{adorno}.
+From psychoanalitic interviews and the F Scale, they %derived a typology, which gathers prejudice-inclined traces in personality. %Both, low and high scores are considered with prejudicial traces.
+This %typology has nine authoritarian types, the six types with high score in the F %Scale: surface resentment, conventional, authoritarian, rebel and psychopath, %crank, manipulative; and three of the five types with low score in the F %Scale: rigid, protesting, impulsive, easygoing, genuine liberal.
+Each side of %the dipole has a rank of intensity that increases as the order written above.

-Other typologies include Jung's extroversion-introversion trait with four modes of orientation.
-This four modes are divided in two perceiving functions (sensation and intuition) and two judging functions (thinking and feeling)~\cite{jung}.
+Other classcal typologies of interest include Jung's extroversion-introversion trait with four modes of orientation.
+This four modes are divided in two perceiving functions (sensation and intuition) and two judging functions (thinking and feeling), each individual manifesting one of these four as dominant, and each mode expressed primarily as in an introverted or extraverted form~\cite{jung}.
 Myers-Briggs Type Indicator extrapolated Jungian theories into a questionnaire and added perceiving and judging as a fourth dipole~\cite{myers}.
 Even plain Freudian criteria, such as neurosis, psychosis, perversity and denegation, can be used directly for such categorization, as they have verbal and behavioral typical traces~\cite{freud,freud2}.

-It was considered central to benefit from key human typologies, both by adding descriptions to a type and by further characterizing classes in the terms encountered.
+It was considered central to benefit from key human typologies, both by describing types and by further characterizing classes in the terms encountered.
+A primitive physics-based typology is described in Section~\ref{sec:pty} as a consequence of the periphery, intermediary and hub sectors yielded by comparing the real networks with the Erd\”os R\`enyi model.

+Also, ethic and moral issues are developed by such legacy.
+For example, Adorno et al. conceptualized that personality is dynamic, not static or immutable, and that recognizing this was important for an ethic empirical study of human authoritarian traces~\cite{adorno}.

 % \subsection{Other analisys of interest}